breakcrypto/phantom/README.md

   -protocol_number uint
     	the protocol number to connect and ping with -sentinel_version string
-    	The string to use for the sentinel version number (i.e. 1.20.0) (default "0.0.0") -user_agent
+    	The string to use for the sentinel version number (i.e. 1.20.0) -user_agent string
-      The user agent string to connect to remote peers with.
+    	The user agent string to connect to remote peers with. (default "@_breakcrypto phantom")
 ```

 ## Building (using Docker)